 Check Disney World’s Park Reservation System For Availability

-Disney World now requires guests have a valid theme park ticket PLUS a theme park reservation to enter the parks.
+Disney World currently requires guests to have a valid theme park ticket PLUS a theme park reservation to enter the parks.
 Starting January 9, 2024, guests who buy standard Disney World date-based tickets no longer need park reservations.

 Pick Dates For Your Disney World Vacation

 Now that you’ve checked park reservation availability it is time to finalize your Disney World vacation dates.
 Crowd levels vary greatly throughout the year with summer, spring break, Halloween, Thanksgiving, and Christmastime being especially crowded.